 - No service is offered on Christmas Day or Boxing Day

-To report a stray dog outside office hours, contact the council's central control on 01524 67099.
+To report a stray dog outside office hours, contact our central control on 01524 67099.
 Please note that calls are recorded for monitoring and training purposes.

 Enquiring about a lost dog